uktrade/iigb-beta-content/content/beta/industries/automotive/sub-sectors/research-and-development/sections/talent-and-skills/en_US.md

 The UK is the global home of motorsport.
 Seven of the 11 Formula One motor racing teams, including McLaren, Williams and Mercedes-Benz, have made the UK their headquarters.

-We have world-class universities, with 4 of the world’s top 10 universities, and 9 of the top 10 EU universities according to the international QS ranking.
+We have world-class universities, with 4 of the world’s top 10 universities and 9 of the top 10 EU universities according to the international QS ranking.

 We have leading engineering companies like Ricardo and world-class automotive research facilities thanks to the recently established Catapult network.